stasburn/scout-challenge/README.md

 ```
 If you have your own installation of DynamoDB, please provide endpoint and credentials in [config file](src/main/resources/application.properties)
 ### How to build
-Project containts maven wrapper.
+Project has maven wrapper.
 Check your JAVA_HOME and run
 ```sh
 ./mvnw install
 ```